 Learn here why applying in Round 1 or Round 2 is important.

 Traditionally, business school graduates find professional opportunities in industries like Consulting, Technology and Financial Services.
-For the 2018 graduating class of Kelley, the Consumer goods and Manufacturing Industries also proved to be good recruiters.
+For the 2022 graduating class of Kelley, Marketing and Sales Industries also proved to be good recruiters.

 Here’s a detailed look at the employment statistics by industry, job function, and location.